liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/02-export-import/03-developing-data-handlers/01-intro.markdown

 that should be added to the database.
 This is done by extracting XML elements from the LAR file by using utility methods in the [`StagedModelDataHandlerUtil`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/exportimport/kernel/lar/StagedModelDataHandlerUtil.html) class.
-The extracted elements tell @product@ what data to import from the LAR file.
+The extracted elements tell @sharepoint@ what data to import from the LAR file.

 The `doPrepareManifestSummary` method calculates the number of affected